The Best Unisex Perfumes Were Made to Be Shared

 (Image credit: Launchmetrics)

-All fragrances are genderless at their core.
+All the best fragrances are gender-neutral at their core.
 As long as you like a smell, it's the smell for you.
-Diving into the best unisex perfumes is a great place to start if you need a new fragrance to love, free from the confines of feminine or masculine tropes.
+But diving into the best unisex perfumes is a great place to start if you need a new fragrance to love, free from the confines of feminine or masculine tropes.

 Instead of focusing on sexuality, many perfumers and indie fragrance brands emphasize exploration and personal connection in their creations.
 They encourage clients "to discover scents that resonate with their unique preferences, regardless of perceived gender associations," explains Frank Voelkl, principal perfumer at dsm-Firmenich.

-With that being said, the neutrality of a perfume is up to interpretation.
-Ahead, experts share their picks for the best unisex perfumes—plus what to look for when shopping.
+That said, a perfume's gender neutrality is up to interpretation.
+Ahead, fragrance experts share their picks for the best unisex perfumes—plus what to look for when shopping.

 What to Look For in a Unisex Perfume